qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/5x6/readme.md

 For more information on customizing keymaps, take a look at the primary documentation for [Customizing Your Keymap](/docs/faq_keymap.md) in the main readme.md.

 ## Keymaps
-Currently there are only two keymaps: Qwerty and Dvorak, feel free to make changes and contribute your keymap.
+Currently there is only one keymap: Qwerty, feel free to make changes and contribute your keymap.
 ### Impstyle
+A simple QWERTY keymap with 3 Layers.
+Both sides are connected via serial and the Left ist the master.

 Required Hardware